LeHuman/P2P-File-Sharing/docs/Manual.md

 ### Initial setup

-Here we can see where the directories are, relative to the client program.

-\includegraphics[width=\textwidth]{foldersetup.png}

-\newpage

-And here we can see the files in each directory

-\includegraphics[width=\textwidth]{filesetup.png}

-And just as a tip, you can shift right click on Windows in the same directory as the program to more easily open a terminal.

-\newpage

-### Start Programs

-Here we can see the commands are setup to be run.
+Here we can see the terminal is split into four for each peer.
+The folders relative to the app.
+And the files that are in each origin folder (Only file0 is shown open but all the other files also have unique data).

 \includegraphics[width=\textwidth]{initsetup.png}

-`.\Client.exe -i 0 -c test_config_simple.json` start super-peer with id 0
+`.\Client.exe -i 0 -s` start super-peer with id 0 in push mode
-`.\Client.exe -i 1 -c test_config_simple.json` start super-peer with id 1
+`.\Client.exe -i 1 -s` start super-peer with id 1 in push mode
-`.\Client.exe -i 2 -c test_config_simple.json` start leaf-node with id 2
+`.\Client.exe -i 2 -s` start leaf-node with id 2 in push mode
-`.\Client.exe -i 3 -c test_config_simple.json` start leaf-node with id 3
+`.\Client.exe -i 3 -s` start leaf-node with id 3 in push mode

-\small

-**NOTE: if no argument is given for the watchfolder it defaults to `watchfolderID` where `ID` is the id of the client.**
+**NOTE: if no argument is given for the watchfolder it defaults to `XID` where `X` is either `originFolder` and `remoteFolder` and where `ID` is the id of the client.**

-\normalsize
+### Running Program

 \includegraphics[width=\textwidth]{start.png}